Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Dynamical system analysis of the BIII metric in models

-The effective equation of state and the deceleration parameters can be calculated from equations \eqref{Om_eff} and \eqref{dec} respectively.
-With the help of the dynamical system equations (\eqref{xdynamic} and \eqref{ydynamic}) we accomplished the fixed point analysis and the results are compiled in Table \ref{table1} and the phase space portraits of $X$ versus $Y$ are shown for both the $f(R,T) = \alpha R + \beta f(T)$ and $\Lambda$CDM models in Fig.~\ref{fig1}.
-In this analysis, we have used the constrained values of all the model parameters from Ref.~\cite{Sarmah_24c}, where these parameters are constrained by using various observational cosmological data sources through employing powerful Bayesian techniques.
+The $\omega_{eff}$ and $q$ can be calculated from equations \eqref{Om_eff} and \eqref{dec} respectively.
+With the help of the dynamical system equations (\eqref{xdynamic} and \eqref{ydynamic}) we accomplish the fixed point analysis and results are compiled in Table \ref{table1} and the phase space portraits of $X$ versus $Y$ are shown for both the $f(R,T) = \alpha R + \beta f(T)$ and the standard $\Lambda$CDM models in Fig.~\ref{fig1}.
+Here, in this work, we have used the constrained values of the model parameters from the Ref.~\cite{Sarmah_24c}, where the authors comprehensively estimate these parameters by employing a powerful statistical technique known as Bayesian inference by using various cosmological observational data, including the data of Hubble parameter, BAO data, Pantheon plus data of Supernovae type IA, and CMB data etc and tabulate them for various $f(R,T)$ models.